insidae/website/content/22-05-2020/index.md

 <!--- NOTE: Still in lockdown here in the UK.
 Anticipating a second wave of infections --->

-I ofetn ask people for book recommendations.
-I end up reading all sorts of things I wouldn't have otherwise discovered, but every now and then, several people mention the same title and I know it must be something special.
+I often ask people for book recommendations.
+I end up reading all sorts of things I wouldn't have otherwise discovered, but every now and then several people mention the same title and I know it must be something special.

 <blockquote>"Snow Crash seems to be on everyone's 'must-read' list."</blockquote>